 The exhibition at WIELS offers an occasion to discover or rediscover De Jong’s prolific oeuvre via a non-linear presentation where works from different periods dialogue with one another, following a concept held dear to the artist: that of drifting.

 A monograph encompassing the entirety of the artist’s career (co-published by WIELS together with Les Abattoirs, Toulouse; MOSTYN, Llandudno, and Mercatorfonds, Brussels) will be available in the Bookshop and around the world.

-The exhibition at WIELS was developed by Devrim Bayar (Curator, WIELS) and Xander Karskens (Director, De Ateliers) in close dialogue with Jacqueline de Jong.
+The exhibition at WIELS was developed by Devrim Bayar (Curator, WIELS) and Xander Karskens (Director, De Ateliers, Amsterdam) in close dialogue with Jacqueline de Jong.
 The exhibition will travel to MOSTYN, Llandudno, Wales (UK) where the exhibition is curated by Juliette Desorgues (Curator of Visual Arts, MOSTYN) (18 September 2021 – 16 January 2022) and to Kunstmuseum Ravensburg in 2022.

 Stage pour les seniors - Art & Temps (FR/NL)

 Conversation à propos de l'exposition 'The Ultimate Kiss' (EN)

 Look Who’s Talking: Melissa Gordon (EN)